fluent/fluentd-website/content/blog/20260327_fluent-package-v6.0.3-has-been-released.md

 * Fixed a severe memory leak issue in the bundled `cool.io` v1.9.3 under specific conditions
 * Updated bundled Ruby to 3.4.9
+* Updated bundled Nokogiri to v1.19.2 (Windows only) for vulnerability fix

 This article explains the changes in Fluent Package v6.0.3.